coinbase-samples/commerce-explorer-js/README.md

 Payment activity can be monitored via the Coinbase Commerce [Merchant Dashboard](https://beta.commerce.coinbase.com/payments).

-Crypto funds are settled within your [managed Coinbase Exchange](https://exchange.coinbase.com/) account as USD to be withdrawn or traded at anytime.
+Crypto funds are settled within a [managed Coinbase Exchange](https://exchange.coinbase.com/) account as USD to be withdrawn or traded at anytime.

 ## Getting Started